lbl-srg/modelica-buildings/README.md

 You may report any issues with using the [Issues](https://github.com/lbl-srg/modelica-buildings/issues) button.

 Contributions in the form of [Pull Requests](https://github.com/lbl-srg/modelica-buildings/pulls) are always welcome.
+Prior to issuing a pull request, make sure your code follows the [style guide and coding conventions](https://github.com/lbl-srg/modelica-buildings/wiki/Style-Guide)